Deep learning, Computer Vision and self-driving cars

 LiDAR and machine learning-based object avoidance

-Here, a TensorFlow model is deployed on a rover which reads a 2D LiDAR measurements and is able to avoid dynamic obstacles.
+Here, a DNN model is deployed on a rover which reads 2D LiDAR measurements and is able to avoid dynamic obstacles.

 Object avoidance using TensorFlow with MAVkit (See below)

 Similar functionalities can be achieved with expert-engineered algorithms.
 The NeuralNets approach is characteristic; it mimics human driver behavior.

 End-to-End learning for self-driving car implemented with a model R/C vehicle.

 A simpler CNN architecture based on NVIDIA's model has been trained to drive a self-driving model vehicle running MAVkit (see below).
 The TensorFlow model is running on an off-board GPU and steering commands are streamed to the MAVkit vehicle over network.

 Accessible Self-driving Car Testbed

 Self-driving technologies will be revolutionary to human mobility.
 To support researchers and students who are the driving force of this revolution, low-cost testbed platforms have been developed.
 Thanks to the effort of open-source community and FPV hobbyists, a complete deep-learning self-driving platform can be built for low budget.